Contact:Postsecondary Teaching & Learning

 Greetings.
 My formal academic preparation is with history and higher education administration.
 That background serves me well as I investigate the history of academic access programs for postsecondary education and practices that increase college student graduation rates.
 I teach an undergraduate course in recent world history and graduate courses preparing college faculty members to increase access and effectivenesss of their college students.
 I have enjoyed my work in postsecondary education for more than three decades at community colleges and four-year institutions with roles in academic and student affairs.

 Teaching: My role as a teacher is working with my students to collaboratively construct a learning environment conducive to explore, learn, and develop new knowledge and skills.
 I teach several undergraduate and graduate courses.
-My primary assignment is PsTL 1251, Global History and Culture. [ Click for more information. ]
+My primary assignment is PsTL 1251, Global History and Culture.
+[Click for more information.]
+[Click for a short video overview of the course, topics, and features.]

 Community Engagement and Service: I am active in professional associations in the field, including serving as national president of the National Association for Developmental Education.
-I have served on the editorial board for several publications in the field and was recognized as an Academic Fellow by the Council of Learning Assistance and Developmental Education Associations in 2000.
-My current focus is with managing a center for best education practices in TRIO programs. [ Click for more information. ]
+I serve on the editorial board for several publications in the field and was recognized as an Academic Fellow by the Council of Learning Assistance and Developmental Education Associations in 2000.
+My current focus is with managing a center for best education practices in TRIO programs.
+[Click for more information.]

 Arendale, D. R. (2010).
 Access at the crossroads: Learning assistance in higher education.
 ASHE Higher Education Report 35 (6).
 San Francisco: Jossey-Bass.